Summit an active Volcano

 Practice Your Spanish

 Whether your knowledge of the Spanish language starts and ends with "hola" or you're a fluent speaker, there’s a twice-weekly Spanish lesson that's right for you!
 Taught by our CCS staff at the Home-Base, each level targets specific language goals based on your abilities.
-Whether you're looking for the basics - donde esta el baño? - or local Costa Rican slang to help you connect with the neighborhood kids, we've got you covered.
+From the basics - donde está el baño? - to local Costa Rican slang to help you connect with the neighborhood kids, we've got you covered.